Adolfas Ramanauskas: Postmortem

-Legacy
+Commemoration

 A book of memoirs by Ramanauskas, written between 1952 and 1956 and assembled by his daughter Auksutė Ramanauskaitė-Skokauskienė, was published in 1991 under the title Daugel krito sūnų ("Many sons fell").
 In 2018, the Lithuanian Genocide and Resistance Research Centre published an English translation of the work, entitled Many Sons Have Fallen in the Partisan Ranks.
 Auksutė was also elected to the Seimas in 2008.

 In December 2017, Israeli ambassador Amir Maimon visited Ramanauskas's daughter and reportedly "expressed indirect diplomatic support to the memory of the freedom fighter."

 Monument in the U.S.

 In 2017, plans to erect a monument for the 100th anniversary of Ramanauskas's birth in his native New Britain, Connecticut were cancelled following the adoption of a council petition.

-On May 4, 2019, a monument to Ramanauskas was unveiled in Chicago, a decision which was criticized by several organisations, including the Simon Wiesenthal Center, the World Jewish Congress, and the Jewish Agency.
+On May 4, 2019, a monument to Ramanauskas was unveiled in Chicago, which was criticized by Russia, the Simon Wiesenthal Center, the World Jewish Congress, and the Jewish Agency, which made allegations that he collaborated with the Nazis during the Holocaust.
 The Lithuanian Jewish Community Council, however, issued a statement that "at the present time [they have] no reliable information implicating Lithuanian partisan leader Adolfas Ramanauskas in Holocaust crimes."

+Other monuments

+In 2022, a monument for Ramanauskas was unveiled in Merkinė.
+The monument was soon vandalised, twice – in 2023 and 2024.
+Three individuals associated with the second incident were arrested in Estonia – two Estonian-Russian citizens and one Russian citizen – and prosecuted in Lithuania, following their extradition.
+In July 2025, Lithuanian prosecutors concluded that they acted on behalf of the Russian GRU.